-Scale in design is an important aspect to consider… so I thought we could dive into a little today!
+Scale in design is an important aspect to consider… so I thought we could dive into it a little today!

 Don’t let the word “scale” scare you.
 It just refers to visual size—how things look next to each other and how they fit in a room.

-Rooms need a variety of different sizes- large, medium and small.
+Rooms need a variety of different sizes: large, medium, and small.
 If everything is the same size, nothing will stand out.
 So it’s important to vary the scale within a room to create interest and drama.

 Variation in scale throughout a room is important.
-But, drastic differences in scale can look awkward.
+However, drastic differences in scale can look awkward.
 For instance, a large lamp on a small table or one small piece of artwork above a large sofa makes the room feel unbalanced.

 Make sure pieces of furniture are scaled for their function.
-For instance, a sofa provides seating for several people, so the coffee table should be large enough to be reached by everyone sitting on it.
+For instance, a sofa provides seating for several people, therefore the coffee table should be large enough to be reached by everyone sitting on it.

 Proportion and scale go hand-in-hand, so consider proportion when adding architectural elements, such as board and batten, to a room.
-Furniture weighs down the bottom half of this room, so carrying the wainscoting two-thirds up the wall lifts the eye.
+Furniture weighs down the bottom half of a room, so carrying the wainscoting two-thirds up the wall lifts the eye.